 The lowdown on contemporary electric heating systems

-Whilst impending energy cost fluctuations dominate the UK news landscape in the early stages of 2022, it’s a natural BestHeating mission to identify the best ways to keep bills as low as possible for homeowners.
+Whilst impending energy cost fluctuations dominate the UK news landscape, it’s a natural BestHeating mission to identify the best ways to keep bills as low as possible for homeowners.

-One vice that is fast increasing in popularity is a switch from gas central heating systems to modern electric heating options – a move set to be further incentivized with new UK green heating grants from April onwards.
+One vice that is fast increasing in popularity is a switch from gas central heating systems to modern electric heating options – a move set to be further incentivized with UK green heating grants.

 But is it as simple as out with the gas and in with the electric to make significant savings on household energy bills?